 Next to the board (or below, depending on the screen size) is a list of the current players in the game and their statuses: The player number, their current damage, their current number of flags touched, and their lives remaining.
 Next to (or below) that is an indicator showing the current player move or board element being executed.

 At the bottom of the page are three buttons.
 First, if the “Timer Enabled/Disabled” toggle is enabled, the thirty-second player timer, for the last player picking their program, will be used; this will only work if there is more than one player in the game and can be toggled anytime as long as two ore more players are programming their robots.
 Clicking “Restart Game” will restart the current game, with the current players sent back to the Player Setup page.
 Clicking “Reset Program” will return the game to the initial state, kicking the current players out and allowing the game master to set up the game from scratch with new (or the same) players.

 Clicking on any player number (the yellow squares) will pop-up a window that will allow you modify that player.
-You can change their robot’s location, damage, number of flags touched, lives, or even switch them to a different robot altogether.
+You can change their robot’s location, damage, number of flags touched, lives, deal them a new hand of cards, or even switch them to a different robot altogether.
 This feature is still in testing, and there is no input validation (you could move the bots to a location off the board, for instance), and if you increase a bot’s damage to the the point where additional cards would be locked, the game server will crash.
 You can only modify a player in-between rounds, not during.

 When a robot, or robots, are destroyed in the game the monitor page will show them in the Player Moves section after the end of the round.
 Below each robot is the zero-ordered [x, y] coordinate of the last checkpoint (wrench or flag) the robot touched, or the starting coordinate of the robot.
 The round will be paused and no new cards will be dealt until all the bots are re-entered.